ManuelSeitinger/KONF_B20_Menhart_Noll_Seitinger/README.md

 - Created extended (java) .gitignore
 - Created branch test_menhart and startig to implement tests...
 - Creating FreshJuiceTest and SimpleDrinkTest
-- @ test_menhart: Tests implemented succesfully - method and line coverage 100%
+- @ test_menhart: Tests implemented successfully - method and line coverage 100%
 - Merged test_menhart into main
 - Added java doc comments to HotDrink and Powder
 - Changed return value of method makeHotDrink to string for testing purpose